curreythomas/game-of-life/README.md

 ## General Remarks

 This coding challenge proved to be a fun learning experience in many ways.
 Looking back, I would have planned out my app much better by breaking down the pieces earlier instead of trying to build the app top to bottom in one file.
-With that said, I did take the approach of getting it work and going back to refactor to make things easier to read and more concise.
+With that said, I did take the approach of getting it to work and going back to refactor to make things easier to read and more concise.